What are the consequences of Brexit for the car industry?

 Why will this affect my new car?

 In 2017, over 2.5million cars were purchased in the UK, out of these, an estimated 360,000 (1 in 7) were also built here.
 As mentioned earlier in the article, many components of a car are transported here from somewhere in the EU, US or Asia.
 Even a car that is 100% British can contain small parts that were driven across the border in a lorry.
 Some cars arrive at the docks ready to be driven off the lot, having travelled thousands of miles by land and sea before reaching your driveway.
-The video below will give you an idea of the sort of journey many cars after they’ve been assembled.

 What’s being done to help car manufacturers prepare for Brexit?